 If you have plenty of time in Amboise there are two more important monuments to visit!
 The house where Leonardo da Vinci lived is at Clos Lucé and you can also visit the Domaine Royal of Château Gaillard and the Gardens of the King, a newly renovated manor house and gardens just beyond Clos Lucé.

 See more Loire Valley castles.

-- Réserve de Beaumarchais - zoo or wildlife park (13km)
+- Réserve de Beaumarchais: zoo or wildlife park (12 km)

-- Domaine régional de Chaumont-sur-Loire - remarkable garden (17km)
+- Domaine régional de Chaumont-sur-Loire: remarkable garden (16 km)

 The French version of this page is at Chateau d'Amboise (Francais)